 The Hebrew language proficiency exam is offered two times per year in December and April.
 To sign up for the exam please contact Professor Meital Orr at firstname.lastname@example.org.

 A student may request an oral proficiency examination after completing the appropriate preparatory coursework including the advanced level.
-It is recommended that students complete three years of Hebrew at the university level before taking the exam.
+It is required that students complete three years of Hebrew at the university level before taking the exam.

 The full exam takes approximately 1 hour.
 The format of the exam for both BSFS and MSFS students includes a reading comprehension component for which the student will be presented with an article from a daily Hebrew newspaper.
-The student 30 minutes to read and review the article with a paper dictionary (provided by the department), followed by a 20 minute interview/oral conversation about general topics (routine social small talk items) and the provided reading.
+The student has 30 minutes to read and review the article with a paper dictionary (provided by the department), followed by a 30 minute interview/oral conversation about general topics (routine social small talk items) and the provided reading.
 A two-member board conducts the exam.
 The conversation begins with a 5 minute interview/oral conversation about general topics (routine social small talk items) and continues with 25 minutes of discussion about the provided reading.
 This part of the discussion progresses from basic level, reading comprehension questions to progressively higher level, analytical questions.
 A two-member board conducts the exam: one professor discusses while the other notes proficiency levels at the other end of the room.

 MSFS graduate students must present the MSFS Language Proficiency Form at the time of the exam, which students will need to obtain from the MSFS program office.